Chart Color Schemes

 Albany Creek's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Private health cover is exceptionally high, with approximately 60% of Albany Creek's total population (10,497 people) having it, compared to Greater Brisbane's 55.8%.
-Mental health issues and asthma are the most common medical conditions, affecting 8.4 and 7.9% of residents respectively.
-68.5% of residents declare no medical ailments, slightly lower than Greater Brisbane's 69.2%.
+However, risk cohorts demonstrate higher prevalence compared to national figures.
+Private health cover is exceptionally high at 60% of Albany Creek's total population (10,497 people), surpassing Greater Brisbane's 55.8%.
+Mental health issues and asthma are most common, affecting 8.4% and 7.9% respectively.
+68.5% of residents report no medical ailments, slightly lower than Greater Brisbane's 69.2%.
 Under-65 population health outcomes are better than average.
-The area has 19.4% of residents aged 65 and over (3,401 people), higher than Greater Brisbane's 15.2%.
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+The area has a higher proportion of seniors aged 65 and over at 19.6%, compared to Greater Brisbane's 15.2%.
+Senior health outcomes present challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health